 True Craftspeople @ Architectural Antiques

 We take great pride in returning every kind of luminaire to its previous glory.
-Every day we are exploring new channels of light and wringing the perfect golden patina from dust, dirt and lead.
+Every day we are exploring new channels of restoring lights to their former glory.

 Whether you just found the deal of the century in the back barn of an estate sale or inherited an art glass chandelier that needs a little love, we are the place for you.